WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 all you need  to do is change into the AlignmentProcessor direcotry and paste the following:

-python AlignmentProcessor.py --phylip --codeml --ucsc -r Green_anole \
+python AlignmentProcessor.py --phylip --codeml --ucsc -n 2 -r anoCar2 \
 -i codemlTest.fa -o test/

 There should be 8 .mlc files in the 07_codeml directory.